QuantEcon/lecture-python-intro/in-work/quantecon_undergrad_notes_tom_3.md

 Linear algebra and some multivariable calculus are the  tools deployed.

-Versions of the classic welfare theorems prevail.
+Versions of the two classic welfare theorems prevail.

+ * **first welfare theorem:** for a  given a distribution of wealth among consumers,  a competitive  equilibrium  allocation of goods solves a particular social planning problem.

+* **second welfare theorem:** An allocation of goods among consumers that solves a social planning problem can be supported by a compeitive equilibrium provided that wealth is appropriately  distributed among consumers.

 Key infrastructure concepts  are